nxt-engineering/reception/README.md

 and the traffic will automatically be forwarded to the corresponding port, even as you fire up and shut down new _docker-compose_ projects.

+## Requirements

+We depend on at least Go 1.9.
+Also you need to have superuser privileges on your computer.

 ## Installation

 We assume you have _Docker_ and _docker-compose_ already installed.